Spa Francorchamps Race Track

 The Circuit de Spa-Francorchamps is one of the most iconic and challenging tracks in the world of motorsport.
 Located in the Ardennes region of Belgium, this legendary circuit is known for its high-speed corners, elevation changes, and unpredictable weather.

-Overview of the Spa Francorchamps Race Track
+Overview of the Spa Francorchamps track

-The Spa Francorchamps race track is a 7.004 km (4.352 mi) circuit that features 20 corners and significant elevation changes.
+The Spa Francorchamps track is a 7.004 km (4.352 mi) circuit that features 20 corners and significant elevation changes.
 The track is famous for its fast, flowing sections combined with technical, low-speed corners.
 It’s a circuit that rewards precision, bravery, and consistency.

 Spa-Francochamps Official Website

-Spa Francorchamps Race Track: Corner-by-Corner Guide
+Spa Race Track: Corner-by-Corner Guide

 La Source (Turn 1)

-• Corner type: Tight hairpin
+• Corner type: tight hairpin

-• Braking point: Approximately 100 meters before the corner, just after passing under the footbridge.
+• Braking point: approximately 100 meters before the corner, just after passing under the footbridge.

-• Apex speed: Around 60-70 km/h (37-43 mph)
+• Apex speed: around 60-70 km/h (37-43 mph)

 • Tips: La Source is the first corner of the lap and a critical overtaking opportunity.
 Brake hard in a straight line and turn in smoothly, hitting the late apex.
 Be careful with throttle application on exit, as wheel spin can easily ruin your run down to Eau Rouge.